 Switzerland’s Path to 2050: Voters Poised to Embrace Renewable Energy Law

-Switzerland is poised to embrace a law aimed at accelerating the nation's efforts, with voters expected to overwhelmingly support the initiative in a referendum on Sunday.
+is poised to embrace a law aimed at accelerating the nation's efforts, with voters expected to overwhelmingly support the initiative in a referendum on Sunday.
 The proposed law, geared towards fostering a “secure supply based on renewable energies,” has garnered significant public backing, with final opinion polls indicating a strong 73% approval rate.

 The legislation, which received parliamentary approval last year, seeks to propel Switzerland towards carbon neutrality by 2050, aligning with global climate goals.
 Despite widespread support from major environmental organizations like Greenpeace and the World Wide Fund for Nature, a subset of smaller environmental groups have voiced concerns, triggering the need for a referendum.

-Opponents of the law fear potential consequences, including the expedited development of large-scale energy projects that could mar Switzerland's picturesque landscapes with wind turbines and panels.
+Opponents of the law fear potential consequences, including the expedited development of large-scale energy projects that could mar Switzerland's picturesque landscapes with wind turbines and solar panels.
 They also lament the limitations on local residents' ability to contest the construction of new renewable energy installations.

 Retired economist Pierre-Alain Bruchez, a leading figure behind the referendum, criticized plans such as the Grengiols-Solar project, which aims to install thousands of solar panels in the mountainous Wallis canton, labeling it a “vision of horror.”